-This is an intensive and in depth course that will ensure a participant has the knowledge to carry out an effective investigative interview with witness or offender and produce an evidential statement or record of interview to further any investigation.
+This is an intensive course providing the foundation and theory on which to undertake an effective investigative interview with witness or offender and produce an evidential statement or record of interview to further any investigation.

 Elements of the theory will be demonstrated and delegates will participate in short exercises to practise their application.

 - Importance of interview preparation and how to create a plan